The Best Crafting and Exploration Games for Consoles and PC!

 “Craft the World”

 This game has “craft” right in its title, so that tells you exactly where the focus is!
 Craft the World is a quirky crafting game where you’re in charge of a world of dwarves.
-You don’t actually do the crafting yourself, though; you actually direct the dwarves to do the mining, collecting and crafting for you, and simply design the world that they’ll craft!
+You don’t actually do the crafting yourself, though; you direct your dwarves to do the mining, collecting and crafting for you, and simply design the world that they’ll craft!

 In the meantime, there are a lot of survival elements too; your dwarves need protection from the monsters around them, so you need to help them build adequate and sturdy shelter, tools, weapons, and armour, and direct them to craft food to eat, too.